| Nail Çakırhan and

 Çakırhan gave the management house to the Friends of Gökova-Akyaka

 Society to do cultural and artistic activities of the exhibition.
+The building,

 which is completely made by Çakırhan according to his famous Ula